MaryIsbell/Editing/natturnerdocumentingsouthattempt2.md

-is easy to suppose that religion was the subject to which it would be directed, and although this subject principally occupied my thoughts\--there was nothing that I saw or heard of to which my attention was not directed\--The manner in which I learned to read and write, not only had great influence on my own mind, as I acquired it with the most perfect ease, so much so, that I have no recollection whatever of learning the alphabet\--but to the astonishment of the
+is easy to suppose that religion was the subject to which it would be directed, and although this subject principally occupied my thoughts\--there was nothing that I saw or heard of to which my attention was not directed [^1]\--The manner in which I learned to read and write, not only had great influence on my own mind, as I acquired it with the most perfect ease, so much so, that I have no recollection whatever of learning the alphabet\--but to the astonishment of the